What's on the big screen this week

 Marcus Burnett is now a police inspector and Mike Lowery is in a midlife crisis.
 They unite again when an Albanian mercenary, whose brother they killed, promises them an important bonus.

 Why you should see it: Will Smith and Martin Lawrence are back for one more shoot-em-up adventure on the mean streets of Miami.
-Do they still have what it takes or are they starting to show their age?
+Even after 17 years, there's still some life in this '90s partnership.
+Read the review.

 After losing his wife, the eccentric Dr. John Dolittle hermits himself away behind the high walls of Dolittle Manor with only his menagerie of exotic animals for company.
 But when the young queen falls gravely ill, a reluctant Dolittle is forced to set sail on an epic adventure to a mythical island in search of a cure.